 - c.
 To make sure that the final total sample includes establishments from all different sectors and that it is not concentrated in one or two of industries/sizes/regions. - d.
 To exploit the benefits of stratified sampling where population estimates, in most cases, will be more precise than using a simple random sampling method (i.e., lower standard errors, other things being equal.) - e.
 Stratification may produce a smaller bound on the error of estimation than would be produced by a simple random sample of the same size.
 This result is particularly true if measurements within strata are homogeneous. - f.
 The cost per observation in the survey may be reduced by stratification of the population elements into convenient groupings.

-Four levels of stratification were used in this country: industry, establishment size, region, and frame source (fresh or panel).
-The original sample design with specific information of the industries and regions chosen is described in the accompanying Implementation Report Excel file (sheet "Original Sample Design").
+Three levels of stratification were used in this country: industry, establishment size, and region.
+The original sample design with specific information of the industries and regions chosen is described in Appendix C.